mtondolo/JournalApp/README.md

   - MVP Design
   - Validation checks for CRUD operations
   - Intent messages ofr CRUD operations.
-  -UI Polishing is still work in progress
+  - UI Polishing is still work in progress
   ## Testing
   The app was developed under the following SDK:
   - minSdkVersion 16